 But don’t do it too early, or a hard freeze could kill the tender new growth.
 On the flip side, pruning too late could end up cutting off most of the flowers for the year.

 So how can you figure out when to do it?
 The easiest way to make sure you’re getting the timing right is to wait until you see new buds on the plant.

 You can prune rose bushes as soon as you see the buds starting to pop, or you can wait until the leaves are just beginning to grow.

 Tools For Pruning Rose Bushes

-So you’ll need a couple of sizes of pruners to get the job done safely and efficiently.
-Here’s what you’ll need…
+So you’ll need a few sizes of pruners to get the job done safely and efficiently.
+Here’s what you’ll need for pruning…